,

 (photo: amazon)

-This water heater troubleshooting guide contains a lot of information and can be used for repairing most of the electric and gas-powered units sold in the US and Canada, including; Rheem, AO Smith, Bradford White, American, State, GE, Ruud, Whirlpool, and others.
+This water heater troubleshooting guide contains a lot of information and can be used to repair most electric and gas-powered units sold in the US and Canada, including brands like Rheem, AO Smith, Bradford White, American, State, and others.

-Keep in mind that symptoms or signs of water heater failure are very similar among different manufacturers, and many are the same, so directions for one model can be applied to others.
+Keep in mind that symptoms of water heater failure are very similar among different manufacturers, and directions for one model can often be applied to others.

-To better understand propane, natural gas, and electric heaters, we recommend you become familiar with articles on how these units work and their main parts.
-Once you collect all the necessary information, troubleshooting water heaters become much easier.
+To better understand propane, natural gas, and electric heaters, we recommend that you become familiar with articles on how these units work and their main parts.
+Once you have all the necessary information, troubleshooting water heaters becomes much easier.

-Heater's problems are not complicated to diagnose, and if DIY home and plumbing projects are not strange to you, and you have the necessary tools, skills, and the right guide, then you can successfully repair a water heater without calling a plumber.
+Water heater problems are not complicated to diagnose, and if you're familiar with DIY home and plumbing projects, have the necessary tools, skills, and the right guide, you can successfully repair a water heater without calling a plumber.

-Note: Any issues on plumbing, gas, and electricity should be performed by a qualified plumber or HVAC technician.
+Note: Any issues with plumbing, gas, and electricity should be performed by a qualified plumber or HVAC technician.

 Water heater troubleshooting tips

-To make this guide easier to understand and fix the heater as a pro, we have provided a lot of information about common problems, causes, and symptoms of water heating issues.
-Some are found in this article, some in our articles about gas water heater problems, repairing electric type, or tankless.
-Check it out!
+To make this guide easier to understand and help you fix your heater like a pro, we have provided a lot of information about common problems, their causes, and symptoms of water heating issues.
+Some of this information can be found in this article, while other details are covered in our articles about gas water heater problems, repairing electric type, or tankless.
+Be sure to check them out!

 How to fix leaking

-A leaky water heater is the most frequent problem reported by many people and is found in many consumer reports.
-The reason for such malfunction might be that the tank's steel body has corroded up to that level that caused a rupture in the tank, resulting in a water leak.
+A leaky water heater is the most frequently reported problem by many people and is often found in consumer reports.
+The reason for this malfunction might be that the tank's steel body has corroded to the point of causing a rupture in the tank, resulting in a water leak.

-Another reason is the water discharge from the temperature and pressure relief valve (TPR) due to overheating.
+Another reason for a leak is the water discharge from the temperature and pressure relief valve (TPR) due to overheating.

-If there is a puddle of water on the floor your water heater might be leaking from the top or from the bottom connections.
+If you see a puddle of water on the floor your water heater might be leaking from the top or bottom connections.

 How to prevent or repair water heater condensation

-So, you have found a small puddle of water under the water heater and asking yourself - is the heater leaking, or the issue is with condensation?
-For the proper troubleshooting, keep in mind that condensation is often present on newer models, such as condensing models, as these units are more efficient than older ones.
+So, you have found a small puddle of water under your water heater and are wondering whether the heater is leaking or if the issue is with condensation.
+For proper troubleshooting, keep in mind that condensation is often present on newer models, such as condensing units, as these units are more efficient than older ones.

-A typical heater will produce approximately one-half gallon of water vapor during every hour of work.
-Condensation usually happens shortly after the heater starts.
+A typical water heater will produce approximately one-half gallon of water vapor during every hour of operation.
+Condensation usually occurs shortly after the heater starts.
 Follow the provided link to learn more about what causes condensation, how to prevent and deal with it.

 Dripping valves and fixtures

-A puddle of water under the tank-type water heater is often related to water leaking and condensation.
-But what if there is dripping from the relief valve or a fixture during the unit's recovery cycle and when no hot or cold water is used?
+A puddle of water under a tank-type water heater is often related to water leaking and condensation.
+However, if you notice dripping from the relief valve or a fixture during the unit's recovery cycle and when no hot or cold water is being used, there might be another issue at play.

 Find out what causes dripping and how to fix it.